gitjuba/javascript-roguelike/LOG.md

 It's too small, let's scale it up by 2 (integer number) with CSS transform.
 To get pixel-perfect upscaling, add `image-rendering: optimizespeed` to the canvas elements.
 Might also need to translate using pixel units instead of percentages.

 Hmm, is Code page 850 font (9 by 14 px) really used with 80 by 24 terminals?
 The screen looks so wide...
 The code page 437 symbols seem to be a bit taller (one pixel?), might give that a try later.
-But if it's too wide I could
+But if it's too wide I could draw the player stats overlay on the right or left side of the screen, instead of the ADOM style bottom.

+Next up, player stats.
+Let's draw them on yet another canvas element (as they change even less than the level map).
+Let's make a side panel 10 characters wide (that'll limit player name length but that's ok...).

+I should probably start with a helper function for rendering text at given row/column.

+Alright, then let's make a fight!
+There are some design questions to address, here.
+Do I want a separate key for attacking or attack just by moving towards the enemy?
+I'll go with the former approach.
+Pressing _a_ toggles a flag which says the player is attacking, and with that flag up, only arrow keys yield something.